mkozjak/mkozjak.github.io/_posts/2025-09-16-metrics-void.md

 }
 ```

-**The bridge:** To get these MQTT messages into our OpenTelemetry observability stack, I wrote a custom OpenTelemetry receiver plugin that:
+_The bridge_: To get these MQTT messages into our OpenTelemetry observability stack, I wrote a custom OpenTelemetry receiver plugin that:
 1. Subscribes to the relevant MQTT topics on the broker
 2. Receives the JSON payloads from our ESP32 devices
 3. Validates the message format